crazywhalecc/static-php-cli/README.md

 ## Sponsor this project

-You can sponsor my project on [this page](https://github.com/crazywhalecc/crazywhalecc/blob/master/FUNDING.md).
+You can sponsor me or my project from [GitHub Sponsor](https://github.com/crazywhalecc).
 A portion of your donation will be used to maintain the **static-php.dev** server.

 ## Open-Source License